Pasta Salad with Italian Sausage

-This Pasta Salad with Italian Sausage, Zucchini, Red Pepper, and Olives is a big favorite in my family and I make it occasionally for family parties!
+This Pasta Salad with Italian Sausage also has zucchini, roasted red pepper, and olives, and this is a big favorite in my family!
 Make No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives if you want a low-carb version.
-Use Salad Recipes for more recipes like this one.

 Okay, so I felt a bit foolish, but since this recipe had been in need of new photos for the longest time I now had a free day and plenty of time to take photos.
 And I was able to give most of the salad to my sister Pam, who wasn’t feeling great that day, so she didn’t have to make dinner for her family!
-This salad is one that has been a favorite in my family for years but if you want a low-carb version check out No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives!
+This pasta salad with Italian sausage, zucchini, roasted red peppers, and olives is one that has been a favorite in my family for years but if you want a low-carb version check out No-Pasta Low-Carb Salad with Zucchini, Italian Sausage, Red Pepper, and Olives!
 And whichever version you choose, hope you enjoy!

 More Tasty Treats to Make with Italian Sausage: